-It is important to Maischön to have continuous communication with their learners.
-They are in younger ones, older ones, fast learners and slow learners.
-This mix should allow for a good collaboration within the learners.
-People with a disability can also work in the company and carry out certain activities (not yet in their trainee programme).
-This is especially important for the personal development and social competence of the employees.
+When training employees it is noticeable that the range of learners in terms of characteristics such as age or performance increases.
+The company finds it crucial to recruit a good mix of learners, for example younger ones, older ones, fast learners and slow learners.
+This mix should allow for a good collabouration within the learners.
+Disabled people (e.g. wheelchair user and spastic) also work in the company and carry out certain activities (not yet in their trainee programme).
+This is very important for the personality development and social competence of the employees.
+In the beginning, there was a fear of contact, which was completely overcome.